-Which app?
-Skype and Google Hangouts are available across all platforms, but Facetime is only available on iOS and OSX devices (see a discussion of ease of use here).
+Which of the many video conferencing platforms works best for teaching and tutoring?
+Skype and Google Hangouts may have legacy name recognition, but dedicated options like GoToMeeting and Zoom have become very popular in their own right.
+Facetime is only available on iOS and OSX devices (see a discussion of ease of use here).
 Skype and Hangouts offer more features than Facetime, but most of the added features, such as group chat, texting, and international calling, do not apply to the one-on-one tutoring process anyway.

 Patty Camloh is a Chariot Learning SAT/ACT Test Specialist who works with our students coast to coast, mostly from the relative comfort of Syracuse!